ut-ras/robomaster_electrical/README.md

 ## Workflow

 <ins>**Do not clone this repository**</ins> if you intend to work on one of the projects in the listed submodules.
-Work should only be done in this repository on the `Master_Schematic` files.
-Instead, click on the submodule for the project you want to work on and clone using the green `<> Code` button.
+Instead, click on the submodule for the project you want to work on to go to its repository, then clone using the green `<> Code` button.

+If working in the repository on the master schematics, update the project submodules using `update.sh`.
+This will discard any changes in the submodule directories and get the latest `main` commit for each project.